GrzegorzKrug/Cards98Game_ML/README.md

 ## About game
 I found this game in Google Play Store for android.
-I never won but wanted.
+I never won but I wanted.
+Now I know that my game decisions are not the best.